Top 25 Mexican Dessert Recipes

 In 2010, UNESCO recognized Mexican gastronomy as an Intangible Cultural Heritage, that is, a complete cultural model due to its ritual practices, ancient knowledge, culinary techniques, customs, and ancestral community practices.

 The main pre-Hispanic Mexican sweets were based on chocolate, vanilla, and corn.
-And if you don’t think just three ingredients can produce much variety, just read on for the 25 Mexican desserts from across the ages.
-Let´s take a look!
+And if you think that only three ingredients can’t offer much variety, prepare to be amazed as we explore 25 Mexican desserts that span across different ages.
+Let’s take a closer look!

 1. Arroz con Leche (Rice with Milk)